 If you agree the American Express black card requirements are too much, you may want to look into the Platinum version.

 It’s comes with a wide array of benefits, many of which are comparable to the AmEx Black.
-In fact, a friend of mine who was a Centurion charter cardmember (and had it since ’99 when it launched) recently downgraded his account to Platinum because he found it had comparable benefits, yet it’s thousands less per year.
+It gets you airport lounge access.
+And it also has some benefits that might save you money, including a $200 credit for airline fees and reimbursement for Global Entry and TSA PreCheck.
+In fact, a friend of mine who was a Centurion charter cardmember (and had it since ’99 when it launched) recently downgraded his account to Platinum because he found it had comparable benefits, yet costs thousands less per year.
 Check out my Platinum Card review and compare.
 But be aware that its annual fee is $450 and that is NOT waived the first year.

 Here’s mine.
 Now it looks even better because it comes with Chip & Signature technology.

-And vanity aside, this is actually the best credit card offer on the market because you can earn 40,000 bonus points after you spend $3k in the first 3 months from account opening – redeemable for $500 in travel rewards!
+Vanity aside, the Sapphire Preferred is is a great credit card offer because you can earn 40,000 bonus points after you spend $3,000 in the first 3 months from account opening.
+You can redeem that for $500 in travel rewards!
 Go here for the application to get this offer.